metno/pyaro/docs/how-to-add-new-reader.rst

 .. _RST backend_entrypoint:

-TimeSeriesReader subclassing
+TimeseriesReader subclassing
 +++++++++++++++++++++++++++++

-Your ``TimeSeriesReader`` sub-class is the primary interface with PyAerocom, and it should implement the following attributes and methods:
+Your ``TimeseriesReader`` sub-class is the primary interface with PyAerocom, and it should implement the following attributes and methods:

 - the ``open_reader`` method (mandatory)